 - toothpaste or mouthwash that contains sodium lauryl sulfate (SLS)

-- allergic response to mouth bacteria
+- an allergic response to oral bacteria

 - emotional stress